spack/spack-search/README.md

 ```

 This is my preferred way to build so I can see if any files are taking too much time
 (or if it hangs, inspect the largest file for the letter being processed).
-In practice
-this came down to just one package that was mostly javascript.
-The other approach is
-(when you know that the build is reasonable to do) you can just
+The other approach is  (when you know that the build is reasonable to do) you can just
 move all files into the `_packages` folder and build / server:

 ```bash